twitter/twemproxy/notes/recommendation.md

 ## Error Response

-Whenever a request encounters failure on a server we usually send to the client a response with the general form `SERVER_ERROR <errno description>\r\n`
+Whenever a request encounters failure on a server we usually send to the client a response with the general form - `SERVER_ERROR <errno description>\r\n` (memcached) or `-ERR <errno description>` (redis).

-For example, when a server is down, this error response is usually:
+For example, when a memcache server is down, this error response is usually:

 + `SERVER_ERROR Connection refused\r\n` or,
 + `SERVER_ERROR Connection reset by peer\r\n`